 Color is back

 With the rise in Instagram’s popularity over the years, it’s easy to see how filters have become equally popular.
 Filters that have a vintage look and feel leave a lot to be desired in the realm of color and depth.
-According to Getty Images, customers are searching for the term color surge specifically looking for images high in color and dynamic range.
+Customers are searching for the term color surge specifically looking for images high in color and dynamic range.
 With this rise in interest in color schemes, color is no longer a component of a picture; it becomes the star.

 Speaking of Instagram’s readymade filters, Another trend we are likely to see in 2017 is the No Filter trend.
 Brands are now taking aspects of photojournalism to utilize in their marketing to relate to a younger audience.
 The goal of these images is to portray products or a lifestyle in such a way that the audience connects with the brand.
 This transparent approach to visual marketing allows consumers to connect with brands that best reflect their lifestyle and ideals.